-Residency is 2-4 weeks between Sept 11th and Oct 29th, 2022.
+Residency is 2-4 weeks between Sept 10th and Oct 21st, 2023.
 Artist must include the length and proposed dates of residency on their application.
-The purpose of the time span is to provide artists flexibility to meet their goals and cater to the availability of prospective artist in residence.
+The purpose of the time span is to provide artists flexibility to meet their goals and cater to the availability of prospective artists in residence.